Late-Universe Dynamics from Vacuum Geometry

 120

-suppression relative to the naïve QFT expectation
+suppression relative to the naïve QFT expectation factorizes

-factorizes into three transparent geometric pieces: (a/l
+into three geometric pieces:

 P